Shveta-Maini/SQL-CHALLENGE-CASE-STUDY-3-----FOODIE--FI/README.md

 ## 📢 Recommendations for Growth

 Check the attached PDF for detailed recommendations.

-## 📢 Support

-⭐ If you like this project, support it by giving it a star!

 ## 💬 **Feel free to connect with me!** 🚀